15 minute read

 Trends have never been easier to measure than they are in the 2010s-20s.
 This is largely due to digital measuring tools and advanced analytics.

 Today we can measure trends in a range from a) hours on Twitter to b) days on Tik-Tok and c) weeks on Instagram.

-Google Trends allows you to look at trends on the internet over the years since Google has been tracking them.
+An easy way to check trends on the web is to use Google Trends analytics.
+These allow you to look at trends on the internet over the years since Google has been tracking them.